Bookworm370/InnerBand/README.md

 And, again, so much more...

-# Setting up iBoost in your application #
+# Setting up InnerBand in your application #

-There are two simple ways to include iBoost in your application:
+There are two simple ways to include InnerBand in your application:

   1. Copy the Source
   2. Copy the Minified Source (same as above, but with only a single .h/.m pair)

 ## Copy Source ##

-Copying the iBoost source into your project is the most flexible and lets you update XCode without rebuilding the library, however you will have to compile it after a clean.
+Copying the InnerBand source into your project is the most flexible and lets you update XCode without rebuilding the library, however you will have to compile it after a clean.
 Still, this is the most common approach iPhone developers take for 3rd-party libraries.

-  1. Download an iBoost source package (http://github.com/ZaBlanc/iBoost/downloads) or clone the repository with:
+  1. Download an InnerBand source package (http://github.com/ZaBlanc/InnerBand/downloads) or clone the repository with:

-	git clone git@github.com:ZaBlanc/iBoost.git
+	git clone git@github.com:ZaBlanc/InnerBand.git

   2. Create a new XCode iPhone project if you haven't already.

-  3. Open the iBoost sub-directory and copy the iBoost/ directory into your project.
+  3. Open the InnerBand sub-directory and copy the InnerBand/ directory into your project.
 You can either copy it manually and choose to "Add Existing Files..." or drag-and-drop it directly.
 (I prefer to include it in "Other Source" but you can put it anywhere you like.)

-  4. Add the CoreData and CoreText framework to each target that will use iBoost.
+  4. Add the CoreData and CoreText framework to each target that will use InnerBand.

   5. Done!